 It all goes back to that company culture of getting to know clients and forging relationships with them that go beyond the business bottom-line.
 Tassin speaks of how much the creatives who are part of JN Production love face time with clients.
-Says Tassin, “We love meeting and showing our work.
+Tassin says, “We love meeting and showing our work.
 It really becomes a personal experience.
 We draw you in with our energy.”

 Because of that personal connection, JN Production has found itself not only continuing to work with existing clients but also new contacts.